MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-nodejs.md

 ms.workload:
   - "nodejs"
 ---
+::: moniker range=">=vs-2019"

+# Tutorial: Create a Node.js and Express app in Visual Studio 2019

+::: moniker-end
+::: moniker range="vs-2017"

-# Tutorial: Create a Node.js and Express app in Visual Studio
+# Tutorial: Create a Node.js and Express app in Visual Studio 2017

+::: moniker-end

 In this tutorial for Visual Studio development using Node.js and Express, you create a simple Node.js web application, add some code, explore some features of the IDE, and run the app.
 If you haven't already installed Visual Studio, install it for free [here](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2017).